Instructions/Procedures for Examinations on Demand®

 Do I need to take ID to the exam?

 Yes.
-Two forms of valid identification bearing your signature are required for verification.
-At least one form must be a current identification document bearing a photo and/or physical description (such as, but not limited to, a driver's license, passport, or employee ID card).
-If you do not have proper ID, contact the Professional Education before the testing date.
-You will NOT be allowed to take the exam without the two forms of ID just described.
+Bring one form of valid personal “primary” identification bearing your photo and/or physical description such as driver’s license, passport, employee ID card etc. If you do not have proper ID, contact the Professional Education Department before the testing date.
+You will NOT be permitted to take the exam without proper ID.

 Should I bring a calculator?